turingschool/front-end-curriculum/projects/What's cookin - Part two.md

 * Refactor your code and use inheritance to DRY up repetitive logic
 * Ensure your app follows best practices for accessibility
 * Leverage Sass to DRY up your CSS
-* Incorporate Webpack to streamline your workflow process

 In this project, you will use what's cooking part one and build on top of that.
 This is an opportunity to refactor your code from part one and build new features.